-Summer is almost here!
-And we all know what that means – heat, holidays and beaches.
+Summer heat means, holidays and beaches.
 Spain has some of the most popular vacation spots in Europe, especially its islands.
 Each island around the country is unique and offers something different to all of their visitors.
 So, if you’re thinking of taking a break this spring or summer, Spains islands are waiting for you!
 This week we will introduce the beautiful Balearic Islands!
 The Islas Baleares are a row of islands off of the eastern coast of Spain and are a very popular location for international tourism.
 Below we highlight the best parts of each island, if you want a more in depth look at what to do on each island, check out the Balearic Tourism webpage.

 Probably Spains most world-renound island, or location in general for some.
 Ibiza is a backpackers paradise off the east coast of Spain near Mallorca.
 Gorgeous beaches and some of the craziest, most luxurious night clubs in the world is what is waiting for you over there.
 If you’re into the crazy, wild experience of being surrounded by international party, Ibiza in summer is perfect.
 However, if you want to see Ibiza at a slower pace, try to head over during the off seasons of spring or autumn.
-Citylife Madrid will be taking several trips to Ibiza throughout the year e.g. to the OPENING & CLOSING PARTIES of the summer season!
+Citylife Madrid will be taking several trips to Ibiza throughout the year!
 Get your tickets now for the party of a life’time!
 For details check here!

 This is the largest island in Spain, located to the northeast of Ibiza.
 It’s is famous for its popularity with both local and international tourism.
 Mallorca is home to amazing scenery, crystal blue waters, beautiful reefs and a lively nightlife scenes.
 Many Europeans – like Germans and the English – flock to Mallorca every summer to enjoy a familiar holiday atmosphere.
 If you’re looking to stay at a resort, meet people from around the world and spend time at the beach, Mallorca is for you!